jbakse/site_builder/content/3D/index.md

 Build a 3D spaceship!
 Start with a reference search and look at examples of real—yes, there are real spaceships—and fantasy spaceships.
 Spaceships also have many interesting features to consider: engines, wings, rockets, blasters, solar collectors, pods, antennas.

-**For both challenges consider using parameterization or randomization in  your script to get more variety, but its okay to hard code you challenges too.**
+**For both challenges consider using parameterization or randomization in  your script to get more variety—but it's okay to hard code your challenges too.**

 /::